 Here in the southeast our trails are more often shaded than sunny, and on cloudy days there really isn’t a reason to wear shades.
 I found myself grabbing the Sledges with clear lenses for daylight rides too for protection against branches and dust along the trail.

-At 39g, the Tifosi Sledge glasses may not be the lightest in our test group, but they are among the most affordable priced at $69.96-79.95 (available at JensonUSA and REI).
+At 39g, the Tifosi Sledge glasses may not be the lightest in our test group, but they are among the most affordable priced at $69.96-79.95.
 There’s also a new model, the Sledge Lite, that drops a few grams and features a rimless design for the same price.